Improved penalty algorithm for Mixed Integer PDE Constrained Optimization Problems: Problem formulation

 with height $\kappa >0$ and width $\omega>0$.
 The optimal control problem in function spaces then reads: given a desired state $\ybar\in L^2(\Omega)$, find a solution pair $(y,u)\in H^1_0(\Omega)\times \{0,1\}^l$ of

-where the inequality constraint in \eqref{eq:MINLP_cont_MINLPpaper} is commonly referred to as a \emph{knapsack constraint}.
+where the inequality constraint in \eqref{eq:MINLP_cont_MINLPpaper} is commonly referred to as a \textit{knapsack constraint}.
 This problem can be interpreted as fitting a desired heating pattern $\ybar$ by activating up to $S$ many sources that are distributed around the domain $\Omega$.
-Since the amount of controls $u\in\{0,1\}^l$ is finite and for each control there is a uniquely determined state $y$, problem \eqref{eq:MINLP_cont_MINLPpaper} is in its essence a combinatorial problem so that existence of at least one global minimizer is guaranteed.
+Since the set of feasible controls $\{0,1\}^l$ is finite and for each control there is a uniquely determined state $y$, problem \eqref{eq:MINLP_cont_MINLPpaper} is essentially a combinatorial problem so that existence of at least one global minimizer is guaranteed.
 We close this section with some remarks on the presented model problem.

 \begin{remark} \begin{enumerate}[(a)] \item The Gaussian source functions are motivated by porous-media flow applications to determine the number of boreholes, see, e.g., \cite{Fipke_2008,Ozdogan_2006}, and problem \eqref{eq:MINLP_cont_MINLPpaper} with this choice is furthermore a model problem mentioned in \cite[Section 19.3]{leyffer2016optimization}.
 We will see throughout the development of our algorithm that it does not rely on this particular modelling of the control.
-Exemplarily, Section \ref{sec:5_2_MINLPpaper} will deal with a convection-diffusion equation with piece-wise constant sources (and we mention that piece-wise constant sources were also used in \cite{Buchheim_2018}), but one could also use a general distributed control as proposed in \cite{LeyfferINV}. \item It is well-known that problems with general integer constraints can be reduced to problems with binary constraints, see, e.g., \cite{Giannessi_1998}.
-Furthermore, \cite[Section 4]{Lucidi_2010} provides an alternative in the context of penalty approaches by directly penalizing general integer constraints.
-Extending the presented model problem from binary to general integer constraints and developing strategies to efficiently deal with these is an interesting aspect for future research. \end{enumerate} \end{remark}
+Exemplarily, Section \ref{sec:5_2_MINLPpaper} will deal with a convection-diffusion equation with piecewise constant source functions $\phi_i$ (and we mention that piecewise constant source functions were also used in \cite{Buchheim_2018}). \item Having a fixed number of $l$ source functions results in the number of integer variables being independent of the discretization mesh.
+While the algorithm presented in this article could in principle handle a general distributed control (as for exmaple proposed in \cite{LeyfferINV}) such that the amount of controls would then scale with the physical space discretization, we note that the overall problem would be more challenging. \item It is well-known that problems with general integer constraints can be reduced to problems with binary constraints, see, e.g., \cite{Giannessi_1998}.
+Furthermore, \cite[Section 4]{Lucidi_2010} provides an alternative in the context of penalty approaches by directly penalizing general integer constraints. \end{enumerate} \end{remark}